Query syntax

 .

-The following tables list examples of different Coveo query syntax features that can help build more relevant search queries.
+The following tables list examples of different Coveo query syntax features that can help build more relevant queries.
 These features often leverage special characters, so be sure to also read on using special characters in queries.

-Query syntax example | Search results |
+query syntax example | Search results |

 ---|---|